 Baradwaj Rangan is a film critic and Associate Editor at The Hindu.
 He won the National Award (Swarna Kamal) for Best Film Critic in 2005.
 His writings on cinema, music, art, books, travel and humour have been published in various magazines like The Caravan, Arts Illustrated, Open, Tehelka, Biblio, Outlook and The Cricket Monthly.
 His long-form story on Vikram was featured in The Caravan Book of Profiles, as one of their “twelve definitive profiles.”

 He has co-written the Tamil rom-com, Kadhal 2 Kalyanam.
 He has written the Tamil short film, Kalki.
 He has written dialogue and narratives for the dance dramas Krishna and Meghadootam.
 His short story, The Call, was published in The Indian Quarterly.

 He teaches a course on cinema at the Asian College of Journalism, Chennai.

 He has served as a member of the jury at the National Film Awards, and as a member of the selection committee for international films at the Jio MAMI Mumbai Film Festival.

-Baradwaj has contributed to various anthologies, the most recent being an essay in Subramaniyapuram: The Tamil Film in English Translation.
+Baradwaj has contributed to various anthologies, including an essay in Subramaniyapuram: The Tamil Film in English Translation, and an analysis of Rajkumar Hirani in .Behind the Scenes: Contemporary Bollywood Directors and their Cinema.
 His first book, Conversations with Mani Ratnam, was published by Penguin in 2012.
 His second book, Dispatches From the Wall Corner, was published by Westland in 2014.